ethereum/remix-project/docs/index.rst

 Remix is an IDE for the smart contract programming language Solidity and has an integrated debugger and testing environment.

-An up to date online version is accessible at `remix.ethereum.org <http://remix.ethereum.org>`_
+An up to date online version is available at `remix.ethereum.org <http://remix.ethereum.org>`_

 This page will host documentation and tutorial about features Remix provides.